brian6484/CSKnowledge/Backend/ansi isolation.md

 A transaction may not write to a row if a *uncommitted* transaction has already written to it (exclusive write locks).

 This is ALMOST never chosen because it is really unsafe.
+We shouldnt allow transaction's uncommitted transactions to be seen by other transactions.

 ## read committed isolation
 This solves unrepeatble reads and phantom reads.